gmos vs non gmos debate

 What Are GMOs?

-GMOs, or genetically modified organisms, are plants, animals, or microorganisms whose genetic material has been altered using genetic engineering techniques.
+The term ‘GMO’ might be familiar, yet its implications are often misunderstood.
+GMOs are defined as genetically modified organisms, which include plants, animals, or microorganisms whose genetic material has been intentionally altered through genetic engineering techniques.

 Definition and Explanation